-Sculpture bodies are well known for their high grog content (20-30% is typical).
-The abrasive nature of the grog-containing clay can change quite markedly depending on the type of grog being used and the nature of the body containing it.
+Sculpture bodies are well known for their high grog content (20-30% is typical but more is possible if the base body is super plastic).
+The abrasive tactile nature of the grog-containing clay can change quite markedly depending on the type of grog being used and the nature of the body containing it.

-It is possible to throw many grogged bodies on the potters wheel in relative comfort if as many as possible of the following are true: the body base is fine and plastic, the grog is of a narrow range of sizes, the grog has a flatter particle shape, the grog content is below 20%, the body is fairly soft.
-But it will be too abrasive on the hands if to many of the following are true: the body-base itself is not smooth (e.g. already has a range of sizes from sand and coarser clay particles), it is stiffer, the grog particles exist in a range of sizes (from very small), the grog particles are rounder or the percentage is higher.
+It is possible to throw many grogged bodies on the potters wheel in relative comfort if as many as possible of the following are true: the body base is fine and plastic, the grog is of a narrow range of sizes and smaller, large grog particles have a flatter shape, smaller particles are rounder, the grog content is below 20%, the clay is soft.

 It is possible to make special purpose low shrinkage bodies having percentages of 90%+ grog (e.g. for investment casting).
 Of course, the range of sizes needs to be controlled to get high density since the principle structural mechanism involves packing of these particles (the clay and binders are only acting to bond the particles together for some sort of machine forming and subsequent kiln sintering).